 Ruth Emily Vogel

-Ms. Vogel has been practicing law for the last 28 years and provides representation of clients in all aspects of family law, probate, criminal law, estate planning, and personal injury.
+Ms. Vogel has been practicing law for over 30 years.
+She works as senior attorney at Ivy Law Group providing oversight, assistance and perspective in her work with the other attorneys and staff.
+This includes working with clients in all aspects of family law, probate, estate planning, elder law and personal injury.
 Prior to her legal career, Ruth worked in non-profit social service agencies focusing on adoption and child abuse issues.

 Family Law: Ruth combines social service experience with strong litigation expertise to assist clients facing divorce, separation, parenting and custody disputes.
 Her goal is to help the client through the stressful legal process and achieve the best results for their family.